-The Company's performance is measured based on the critical success factors identified by its client.
+The Company's performance is measured based on the critical success factors identified by its clients.
 These success factors are program specific, such as response time, average length of customer interaction, average speed of answering the customer initiated contact, quality and successful resolution of the customer's concerns in a single transaction.

 Direct Response Services.
 Direct Response Services focuses on maximizing the Company's clients' sales potential and, at the same time, lowering their cost per order.
 The Company's agents typically process telephone or web-based order capture, sales lead generation, dealer referral and other information gathering campaigns.
 The Company's agents are trained on a sophisticated proprietary system that enables each of them to process transactions for all of the Company's clients.
-Agents receive transactions for one of hundreds of per day, 365 days per year.
+Agents receive transactions for one of hundreds of different products at any given time.
+The Company handles transactions 24 hours per day, 365 days per year.
 The Company's clients measure service quality by the Company's ability to process a large volume of simultaneous incoming calls and to minimize the number of calls that receive a busy signal.
 The transaction volume is primarily generated from television advertisements and the Company, therefore, handles extreme fluctuations in transaction volumes over short periods of time.